Jinntec/fore-docs/content/glossary/_index.md

 ## ForeBody

-A 'ForeBody' means a Fore element including all of its content and it just a naming convention for easier referral when talking about Fore.
+A 'ForeBody' means a `fx-fore` element including all of its content and it just a name picked for easier referral when talking about Fore.

 ## <a id="lazyinstance">Lazy Instance</a>